 To reduce the impact of this earnings volatility, we hedge our foreign currency exposure by entering into foreign currency forward contracts on several of our largest foreign currency exposures, including the Singaporean Dollar, the British Pound Sterling, the Polish Zloty, the Australian Dollar, the Indian Rupee, and the Swedish Krona.
 Although we have increased and may continue to increase the scope, complexity and duration of our foreign exchange risk management strategy, our current or future hedging activities may not sufficiently protect us from the adverse effects of currency exchange rate movements.
 Moreover, we make a number of estimates in conducting hedging activities, including in some cases the level of future bookings, cancellations, refunds, customer stay patterns and payments in foreign currencies, and the effect of the COVID-19 outbreak on our business has significantly increased the difficulty presented in estimating these items.
 See "-The COVID-19 pandemic has had and is expected to continue to have a significant adverse impact on our business and the travel suppliers on whom our business relies."
+This is especially true now due to the impact of COVID-19 on our operations and the difficulty presented in estimating our future bookings, cancellations, and other relevant performance metrics.
 In the event those estimates differ significantly from actual results, we could experience greater volatility as a result of our hedging activities.